supertwist/asterisky/ollama-outline.md

 1️⃣ Base = python:3.11-slim + ffmpeg, libgl1.
 2️⃣ Install torch, torchvision, faiss-gpu, neo4j, psycopg2.
 3️⃣ Copy the code, set entrypoint to uvicorn api.main:app.

-11. Closing Thoughts
+# 11. Closing Thoughts

-Modularity is key – keep scrapers, embeddings, and graph logic independent so you can swap a model (e.g., replace DINOv2 with a future diffusion‑based style encoder) without re‑writing the whole pipeline.
++ **Modularity is key** – keep scrapers, embeddings, and graph logic independent so you can swap a model (e.g., replace DINOv2 with a future diffusion‑based style encoder) without re‑writing the whole pipeline.
-Explainability wins – users will trust recommendations more when you can surface “shared brush‑stroke” or “same exhibition year” cues.
++ **Explainability wins** – users will trust recommendations more when you can surface “shared brush‑stroke” or “same exhibition year” cues.
-Start small, iterate – a prototype with 10‑20 k images will surface most engineering challenges (deduplication, licensing, vector drift).
++ **Start small, iterate** – a prototype with 10‑20 k images will surface most engineering challenges (deduplication, licensing, vector drift).
 Once the pipeline is stable, scale horizontally.

 You now have a full technical roadmap, sample code, and operational guidance to turn a “starting‑image recommendation” concept into a production‑ready system.
 Good luck, and feel free to ask for deeper dives into any component!
-Downloading model
-0 B / 0 B (0%)